Kosovo 1999-2008 Milestones, Transfer of Power, and The Parallel Education System

 The relationship between UNMIK and Kosovo Albanians, which had been relatively good, started to deteriorate after the 2001 elections.
 Albanian politicians had an almost single-minded pursuit of status as a sovereign nation.
 Although the Constitutional Framework gave PISG control of things like trade, public services, finances, education, health and environment, social welfare, agriculture, and rural development, it did reinforce the general framework in Resolution 1244, giving the SRSG ultimate veto power against PISG legislation.
 It also left UNMIK in control of security, the economy, and “external” (foreign) affairs.
 Discontent grew among Kosovo Albanians with what they viewed as limited power —the power to declare independence and ensure Kosovo’s recognition as an independent nation.

-To establish benchmarks for measuring democratic progress in Kosovo, Michael Steiner, SRSG from 2002-2003, created the “Standards before Status” policy (Narten, 2007, p.
+To clarify benchmarks for democratic progress in Kosovo, Michael Steiner, SRSG from 2002 to 2003, created the “Standards before Status” policy (Narten, 2007, p.
 123).
-This policy provided a roadmap with eight critical preconditions that the PISG needed to reach before the sovereign status issue could be addressed.
-These were: 1. democratic institutions; 2. the rule of law; 3. rights of communities; 4. returns of displaced persons; 5. the economy; 6. dialogue with Belgrade; 7. property rights, and 8. the Kosovo Protection Corps with a particular emphasis in all the preconditions on protecting Kosovo’s minorities (King and Mason, 2006, p.
+This policy provided a roadmap with eight critical preconditions (democratic institutions, the rule of law, rights of communities, returns of displaced persons, the economy, dialogue with Belgrade, property rights, and the Kosovo Protection Corps) with a particular emphasis on protecting Kosovo’s minorities (King and Mason, 2006, p.
 146).
+The policy established benchmarks that the PISG needed to reach before the sovereign status issue could be addressed.
 However, the benchmarks were loosely defined and hard to measure.
-Some standards also fell under UNMIK’s umbrella rather than the PISG, so it made little sense for UNMIK to deny Kosovo status talks if UNMIK could not meet standards under its control.
+Some standards also fell under UNMIK’s umbrella rather than the PISG, so it made little sense for UNMIK to deny Kosovo status talks if UNMIK could not meet a standard.

 Following the failure to secure U.N.
 Security Council approval of the Ahtisaari Plan, the PISG unilaterally declared independence on February 17, 2008.
 To date, Kosovo’s status remains unclear.
 This pseudo-independence, combined with Serb municipalities’ autonomy, has perpetuated ethnic tensions between Albanians and Serbs and further entrenched the divides among Albanian political leaders.